sidduloni/nodejs-interview-questions/README.md

 ## S.No 42 what take(), map, exhaustMap and tap operators of rxjs does in angular
 **Ans:**

-The take(1) operator instructs the observable to emit only the first value it encounters and then complete.
-After it receives and emits the first value, it automatically unsubscribes from the observable, preventing any further emissions. the map operator transforms the emitted value
+The **take(1)** operator instructs the observable to emit only the first value it encounters and then complete.
+After it receives and emits the first value, it automatically unsubscribes from the observable, preventing any further emissions.

+The **map** operator transforms the emitted value

-exhaustMap: It maps the source observable's value to another observable, but it only emits values from the inner observable while ignoring new values from the source until the inner observable completes.
+The **exhaustMap:** It maps the source observable's value to another observable, but it only emits values from the inner observable while ignoring new values from the source until the inner observable completes.

-tap: It allows you to perform side effects (e.g., logging, debugging) on the source observable's values without affecting the values themselves, then passes them along unchanged.
+The **tap:** It allows you to perform side effects (e.g., logging, debugging) on the source observable's values without affecting the values themselves, then passes them along unchanged.

 ## S.No 43 Explain 5 types of guards in Angular
 **Ans:**

-CanActivate: Controls if a route can be activated.
+**CanActivate:** Controls if a route can be activated.

-CanActivateChild: Controls if children of a route can be activated.
+**CanActivateChild:** Controls if children of a route can be activated.

-CanDeactivate: Controls if a route can be deactivated.
+**CanDeactivate:** Controls if a route can be deactivated.

-Resolve: Fetches necessary data before activating a route.
+**Resolve:** Fetches necessary data before activating a route.

-CanLoad: Controls if a module can be loaded lazily.
+**CanLoad:** Controls if a module can be loaded lazily.

 ## S.No 44 How to setup web socket in angular
 **Ans:**

 ```typescript
 // socket.service.ts